Skip to main content

 KPI data

-Key performance indicators (KPIs) enable tracking performance variables over time.
+We use key performance indicators (KPIs) to track performance variables over time.
 These can be related to the performance of your website or application or the effectiveness of a company strategy.
+We use KPIs to monitor performance data, such as:

 • Monthly recurring revenue